vihaan-chak/vihaan-chak/README.md

 - 👋 Hi, I’m Vihaan Chakraborty
 - 👀 I’m interested learning how to code in Parseltongue (python)
-- 🌱 I’m currently learning basic stuff like variables, loops, conditions, functions, classes etc.
+- 🌱 I’m currently learning basic stuff like variables, loops, conditions, functions, classes, strings etc.

 <!---
 vihaan-chak/vihaan-chak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.